Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 ||- Now did a spatial join with the health dataset, calculated the cluster majority and diversity (not shannon, needs to be done).
 Lastly visualized them neatly.
 ||- Updated version with shannon entropy, health outcome plots and a correlation table between the cluster majority and diversity and health outcome data.
 ||- Added kruskal-wallis tests for the nominal cluster majority variable due to it being nominal so not suited for correlations.
 To get some insights I wanted to see the distributions of the health outcomes for each of the cluster majority values.
 Also added contingency tables for further inspection.
+||- Added histogram density plots for all of the clustervariables within Kmeans cluster 0 and 4, and GMM clusters 0 and 6.
+This is because I found that pre-mortality and morbidity are highest in Kmeans cluster 0 and in GMM cluster 6, and that mental health issues are highest in Kmeans cluster 4 and GMM cluster.
+||- Now also added regular distribution plots to compare with.
+||- Now also added additional cluster 2 to the histograms due to cluster 2 also showing higher pre-mortality and morbidity values.